bvbohnen/X4_Customizer/Documentation.md

     * ignore_extensions
       - Bool, if True then extensions will be ignored, and files are only sourced from the source_folder or x4_folder.
       - Defaults to False
+    * allow_cat_md5_errors
+      - Bool, if True then when files extracted from cat/dat fail to verify their md5 hash, no exception will be thrown.
+      - Defaults to False; consider setting True if needing to unpack incorrectly assembled catalogs.

     Output:
     * extension_name